Skip to main content

 Herbal Tea (Zāļu Tēja)

-Herbal teas, often made with locally foraged ingredients like chamomile, mint, or linden blossoms, are a common beverage in Latvia.
-They are considered both refreshing and healthful.
-Many families have their own traditional blends, often passed down through generations.
+Herbal teas, often made from foraged chamomile, mint, or linden blossoms, are common in Latvia.
+People drink them as much for health as for refreshment, and many families keep their own blends handed down over generations.

 tea